-If you need a list of participating pharmacies, please call us at the number listed inside the front cover of this booklet.
+If you need a list of participating pharmacies, please call us at the number listed.
 You can also call the toll-free Pharmacy Locator Line; this number is located on the back of your Premera Blue Cross Blue Shield of Alaska ID card.